danielanapoli/NoVizThermal/README.md

 1. Make sure that your extension is set up
     - **Note:** Everytime you open the Firefox Browser, you will have to set up the extension again
 1. Run the Processing sketch
-    1. Make sure that the variable `port` (line 24) is set to the port being used for the Arduino
-        1. You can check the port in the Arduino IDE
-        1. Go to **_Tools_->_Port_** after connecting your Arduino board to your computer using the USB cable
-    1. Cick on the start button
-1. Get the Arduino running
-    1. Connect the Arduino board using the USB cable
-    1. Make sure a port is selected
-        1. Go to **_Tools_->_Port_** to check the port
 1. Upload the sketch to the Arduino board